Adelic line bundles on quasi-projective varieties: More functorialities of the pairing

 by the Cauchy condition

 Similarly, we have

 It finishes the proof. \end{proof}

-\subsection{More functorialities of the pairing}
+\section{More functorialities of the pairing}

 In Theorem \ref{intersection2}, we have listed that the Deligne pairing is compatible with base change.
-In this subsection, we list two more natural properties.
-The first one is the behavior of the pairing in some situation under compositions, and the second one is a non-archimedean local version of the pairing.
+In this section, we list two more natural properties.
+The first one is the behavior of the pairing in some situations under compositions, and the second one is a non-archimedean local version of the pairing.

-\subsubsection{Functoriality properties}
+\subsection{Functoriality properties}

-We first present a result on Deligne pairings under composition of morphisms.
-To avoid confusing, for a morphism $\psi:X\to Y$, we use write $\psi_*\pair{\cdots}$ for the Deligne pairing with respect to this morphism.
+We first present various projection formulas on Deligne pairings.
+To avoid confusion, for a morphism $\psi:X\to Y$, we use write $\psi_*\pair{\cdots}$ for the Deligne pairing for this morphism.